raspberrypilearning/raspberry-pi-command/en/step_3.md

 ```
 --- task ---

-Add a sleep command after each of the echo commands in your script to create a delay.
+Add a sleep command in between the echo commands in your script to create a delay.

 --- hints ---
 --- hint ---